 How often are Fellows paid?
 Fellows are paid a portion of their total stipend on a bi-weekly basis for the length of their program term.

 What is expected of a Fellow at the end of the program term?
-Fellows will submit a Final Report to the Program Administrator that will summarize the work performed during the program term.
+Fellows will submit a Final Report to the Program Manager that will summarize the work performed during the program term.